Gravit00/vrptw-alns-solver/README.md

 num_vehicles, capacity, depot, customers = parse_solomon('data/c101.txt')
 ```

-Each notebook prints Nearest Neighbour and final ALNS results to stdout and
+Each script prints Nearest Neighbour and final ALNS results to stdout and
 saves a comparison figure (`Vehicles Used` / `Total Distance` /
 `ALNS Convergence` [/ `Operator Weight Evolution` for v3 and v4]) to the
 working directory.